-- 27. This sanction is intended to be used by Tribunals where the circumstances suggest that the public interest would be best served by requiring the Member or Member Firm to take particular actions with a view to: - improving the professional competence of a particular Member; - ensuring that all partners or personnel in a Member Firm receive training in a particular area of practice; - ensuring that a Member Firm implements organisational or administrative arrangements that would avoid a repetition of the Misconduct; - preventing a Member or Member Firm from undertaking engagements that, based on the Misconduct established, that Member or Member Firm is not competent to undertake (for example by directing the Member or Member Firm not to undertake audits of entities of a particular character - for example, of a charity or a publicly listed company). - 28.
-The imposition of a Direction will normally be accompanied by ancillary provisions that address such matters as: - the date by which any Direction must be complied with; - the period during which any limitation on a Member or Member Firm's ability to undertake particular engagements shall remain in effect; - any conditions or requirements that must be complied with before any Direction will be discharged;

-- the identity of any person or organisation responsible for overseeing compliance with a Direction; - the procedure by which any Member or Member Firm may apply to vary or discharge a Direction.
+- 27. This sanction is intended to be used by Tribunals where the circumstances suggest that the public interest would be best served by requiring the Member to take particular actions with a view to: - a. improving the professional competence of a particular Member; - b. preventing a Member from undertaking engagements that, based on the Misconduct established, that Member is not competent to undertake (for example by directing the Member not to undertake actuarial work of a particular character). - 28.
+The imposition of a Direction will normally be accompanied by ancillary provisions that address such matters as: - a. the date by which any Direction must be complied with; - b. the period during which any limitation on a Member's ability to undertake particular engagements shall remain in effect; - c. any conditions or requirements that must be complied with before any Direction will be discharged; - d. the identity of any person or organisation responsible for overseeing compliance with a Direction; - e. the procedure by which any Member may apply to vary or discharge a Direction.